A note about digital reformatting

 For university records being scanned in-house for storage in the document management system (DMS) and with the planning assistance of Technology Resources, the DMS should meet the State requirements for digital records.
 Once each scanned image is reviewed and determined to be a complete and accurate copy of the original (with the quality control process written into the departmental procedures), the digital copy can be considered the official record and the paper version can become the convenience copy.

-However, for university records being scanned by departments for storage in a digital repository other than in the DMS and without the planning assistance of Technology Resources, it is strongly recommended that the digital copy be used for convenience and the paper be stored as the official record.
+For university records being scanned by departments for storage in a digital repository other than in the DMS and without the planning assistance of Technology Resources, it is strongly recommended that the digital copy be used for convenience and the paper be stored as the official record.
 As stated in the records management training, "when in doubt, treat it as a record."

 If you wish to plan digital reformatting utilizing the DMS, please contact the document management team in Technology Resources.